 Blue vs red

-A hypothetical war between the Russian and American companies, according to the calculations of the analytical company RAND, took place in the early 2030s near the Latvian town of Gulbene.
-The Russian army was represented by a unit of "red", consisting of three motorized rifle platoons on the BMP-2M and one tank platoon on the T-90M.
-The unit was covered from the air by one Tunguska, and an artillery observer based on the BMP-2 with the Eleron drone was responsible for reconnaissance.
-For what reason American analysts have chosen just such an arsenal, which is not the most modern even for the present time, is unknown.
+The hypothetical war between the Russian and American companies, according to the calculations of the analytical company RAND, took place in the early 2030s near the Latvian town of Gulbene.
+The Russian army was represented by the "red" unit, consisting of three motorized rifle platoons on the BMP-2M and one tank platoon on the T-90M.
+The unit was covered from the air by one Tunguska, and an artillery observer based on the BMP-2 with drone "Aileron".
+For what reason, American analysts chose just such an arsenal, which is not the most modern even for the present time, is unknown.
 It is likely that there was no suitable software, or they simply decided to pre-program the result of the battle.

 Medium-class combat drone RCV-M. Potential participant in the conflict with Russia in 2030.
 Source: usmilitarynetwork.com

 It is worth mentioning separately that each combat vehicle was virtually controlled by a separate gamer operator.
 Only the actions of fully autonomous machines were partly due.